- Group Tours

-Kaiten Sushi restaurants are sushi restaurants where the sushi dishes are presented to the customers on a conveyor belt.
+Kaiten Sushi restaurants are sushi restaurants where the sushi dishes are presented to the customers on a revolving conveyor belt.
 Sometimes called sushi trains or conveyor belt sushi, customers can freely pick the dishes they like as they pass in front of them.
 If customers wish to order a special roll or dish, such as miso soup or a rice bowl, the dish will either be delivered by your server or brought to you via conveyor belt with a tag indicating your seat number.
-Some restaurants will use a special
+Some restaurants will even use a special

 Enjoy the variety of Japan's kaiten sushi restaurants during your next vacation with Japan Deluxe Tours.
 Enjoy a sushi lunch with your fully-guided small group tour during our best-selling line of Cherry Blossom Japan Tours and Highlights Japan vacation packages available spring or year-round!

 Master Sushi Chef of Jiro Dream of Sushi

 Traditionally consists of seafood placed on top of a chunk of vinegared rice

 Outer Tokyo Fish Market filled with restaurants and shops

 Fugu, Japanese pufferfish, is a common delicacy in Japan

 pouch of fried tofu skin filled with sushi rice

 Japanese bite-sized fried chicken; Popular among children and great appetizer